stevebrown0804/item_counter_standalone_app/README.md

 ### FAQ!

 Q) Why?
 A) I was using a spreadsheet to take daily averages of the # of pills I took each day, and figured I'd try making an app out of it.

 And here's that app!

-btw I use those daily averages to project when my current supply of pills will run out, etc.
+btw I use those daily averages to project when my current supply of pills will run out, to make sure I take enough pills with me when I travel, etc.

-Q) Who are you, anyhow?
-A) Just some hobbyist, by which I mean I've never programmed for a paycheck.
-Honestly, I'm better at the "translating software design to prose" part than the "generating code to satify that prose" part...which, nowadays, is less of a hold-up than it once was.

 Q) Do you accept tips?
 A) Of course! https://ko-fi.com/stevebrown0804